ifeatu/12-factor-app-website/README.md

-# The Modern 17-Factor App Website
+# The Modern 18-Factor App Website

 A comprehensive guide to building cloud-native applications in 2025, evolving the original twelve-factor methodology with five additional factors essential for modern distributed systems.

 ## About

-This site presents **The Modern 17-Factor App** - an evolution of the original twelve factors plus five critical new factors that address today's cloud-native realities including:
+This site presents **The Modern 18-Factor App** - an evolution of the original twelve factors plus six critical new factors that address today's cloud-native realities including:

 - Security threats and supply chain compromises
 - Microservices architectures and service meshes